Mary McLeod Bethune: Early life and education

 McLeod recalled noticing racial inequality as a child, observing that the Black community had access to less material wealth and opportunity.
-She particularly remembered visiting the home of the Wilsons—the family that had enslaved her mother—where she explored a play house while Patsy worked.
+She particularly remembered visiting the home of the Wilson's—the family that had enslaved her mother—where she explored a play house while Patsy worked.
 McLeod picked up a book, and one of the Wilson girls admonished her with "Put down that book, you can't read."
 McLeod later cited the incident as contributing to her desire for literacy and education.

 When she was twelve, McLeod saw a white mob attack and nearly hang a Black man.
 The man had refused to blow a match out for a White man and then had shoved him to the ground.
-As McLeod watched, the mob nearly hanged the Black man, stopped at the last moment by the sheriff.
-McLeod recalled later learning about both the terrifying effects of White violence and the value of allying with some White people, those she called "calm men of authority".
+As McLeod watched, the mob nearly hung the Black man, stopped at the last moment by the sheriff.
+McLeod recalled later learning about both the terrifying effects of white violence and the value of allying with some white people, those she called "calm men of authority".

 In October 1886, McLeod began attending Mayesville's one-room Black schoolhouse, Trinity Mission School, which was run by the Presbyterian Board of Missions of Freedmen and founded by Emma Jane Wilson.
-The school was five miles from her home, and she walked there and back.
+The school was 5 mi from her home, and she walked there and back.
 Not all her siblings attended, so she taught her family what she had learned each day.
 In addition to founding the school, Wilson was McLeod's teacher, and became a significant mentor in her life.

 Wilson had attended Scotia Seminary (now Barber–Scotia College).
 She helped McLeod attend the same school on a scholarship, which McLeod did from 1888 to 1894.
 She attended Dwight L. Moody's Institute for Home and Foreign Missions in Chicago (now the Moody Bible Institute) from 1894 to 1895.
 McLeod applied to be a missionary with the Presbyterian Board of Missions, with the goal of becoming a missionary in Africa.
 Although her request was denied, McLeod found a new use for the skills she had learned by teaching at Haines Institute in Augusta, Georgia.